Zero Waste Bathroom: 13 Essential & Sustainable Swaps

 6. S(H)AVE THE EARTH, ONE ZERO WASTE RAZOR AT A TIME

 These guys are making a comeback!
-So much so that we wrote a whole article on Zero Waste Razor(s): Shaving the Earth One Razor at a Time 🙂
+So much so that we wrote a whole article on Zero Waste Razors.

-This is another really easy zero waste swop that’s easy to overlook.
+This is another really easy zero waste swap that’s easy to overlook.

 Before the junky little disposable plastic razor was a thing, people used safety razors.
 Which, we admit, look anything but safe.
-Though, I’ve used it heaps and have only ever had a couple of small nicks because I was rushing the job!
+Though, we’ve used one for a while now and have only ever had a couple of small nicks because I was rushing the job!

 These metal zero waste razor gadgets function the exact same way as a plastic razor, but they last so much longer, making the higher upfront cost worth it, both financially and environmentally.
 The steel blade can also be properly recycled!

 This is, of course, a level up on the safety razor – don’t try this at home kids (without reading the guide first!).